-Restaurants produce FOG (fat, oil, and grease), a major factor in most kitchens.
-These cooking by-products come from deep fryers, frying pans, and grills.
-It is transported by buckets and is washed off of cleaning surfaces.
-FOG often finds its way down the drain, which can be devastating to our environment and lead to compliance issues for restaurants.
+Commercial kitchens produce FOG (fats, oil, and grease); these cooking by-products come from deep fryers, frying pans, and grills.
+FOG can find its way down the sink, floor and storm drains; which can be devastating to our environment and lead to costly repairs and compliance issues for restaurants.

-Prevent oil spills.
-Remind kitchen workers to be careful when handling oil and fats.
+- Prevent oil spills.
+Be careful when handling oil and fats.

-Recycle or sell used oil.
-Find a grease handler that will recycle grease instead of throw it away.
+- Recycle or sell used oil.
+Find a grease handler that will recycle grease instead of throwing it away.

-Clean grease traps regularly.
-Any sink or floor drains that might take in oil should by connected to a grease trap or grease separation device.
+- Clean grease traps regularly.
+Any sink or floor drain that might take in oil should be connected to a grease trap or grease separation device.
 An overly full grease trap does not properly separate grease from water.
 Clean drain traps at least once a week.
 Contract a grease handler to remove grease from interceptor tanks at least once every three months.

-Dry clean FOG.
+- Dry clean FOG.
 If you use water to clean up grease, it will ultimately go down the drain.
-Instead of soaking up grease spills with usable rags that must be washed with water, use food grade paper to wipe up grease or kitty litter to absorb spills that can then be scooped up and properly disposed of.
+Use food-grade paper to wipe up grease or kitty litter to absorb spills that can then be scooped up and properly disposed of.

-Locate grease bins appropriately.
+- Locate grease bins appropriately.
 Location, location, location!
-Ensure that employees can easily access outdoor grease bins and that they are placed in well-lit areas and within reasonable distance of the kitchen door.
+Ensure bins are easily accessible; placed in well-lit areas and within a reasonable distance of the kitchen door.

-Schedule for grease bins to be pumped regularly.
-Be alert to how full grease containers are and when the grease pumping company is next scheduled to pump.
+- Schedule for grease bins to be pumped regularly.
+Be aware of how full grease containers are and know when the grease pumping company is scheduled to pump.

-Designate a safe equipment washing area.
-Kitchen mats, grills and other equipment should be washed down in an area that does not lead to a storm drain.
+- Designate a safe equipment washing area.
+Kitchen mats, grills, and other equipment should be washed in an area that does not lead to a storm drain.

-Avoid expensive repairs.
-FOG solidifies around the insides of underground stormwater pipes.
-This can lead to pipe bursts, overflows, backups and blockages, which can cost you a lot more money than proper FOG management (this includes steep fines and repair costs up to $20,000).
-Food service establishments that contribute to FOG buildup in pipes can even face lawsuits.
+- Avoid expensive repairs.
+FOG solidifies around the insides of underground pipes.
+This can lead to pipe bursts, overflows, backups, and blockages, which can cost a lot more money than proper FOG management (this may include steep fines and repair costs).

-Prevent pollution.
-When FOG accumulates in sewer systems and leads to overflows, sewer waste ends up in lakes, streams and oceans, causing serious damage to the ecosystem.
+- Prevent pollution.
+When FOG accumulates in sewer systems it can lead to overflows which place sewer waste in lakes, streams, and oceans, causing serious concerns to human health and the environment.
 Furthermore, proper FOG management can help the environment by providing an otherwise wasted source of biodiesel.